zhangjing6-fall2020/webapp/README.md

 - add file, answer file, question file
 - post file: upload the file to S3 and database
 - delete file: delete the file from S3 and database

+Changes from a5 to a6:
+- use codedeploy to deploy webapp on ec2 instance